nareynolds/chef-djangaconda/README.md

 This will install Django into the Anaconda environment.
 Based on the attribute settings, it can then create a new Django project, git clone a project from a remote repository, or neither.
 By default these projects are installed in the home directory of the user set for the install of Anaconda (default is 'vagrant').

 #### [djangaconda::database](recipes/database.rb)
-The attribute settings will determine the database used for the project.
+The attribute settings will determine the database used for the project and its setup.
 The default database is SQLite, as this is the case for a newly create Django project, and Django will manage its creation.
 If a PostgreSQL database is selected, it will be installed, configured, and run.
 The default attribute settings will also execute a database migration of the Django project.
 Be sure your project's `settings.py` file accurately reflects your choice of database.
+You can automatically execute the loading of a fixture file into your database.
+Be sure your project's `settings.py` file accurately reflects the directory containing your fixture file.

 #### [djangaconda::server](recipes/server.rb)
 The attribute settings will determine the server used for the project.
 The default database is the Django development server.
 If a Nginx-Gunicorn server is selected, both will be installed and configured.
 Be sure your project's `settings.py` file accurately reflects your choice of static-file handling.
 Set `node['djangaconda']['collect_static_files'] = true` to automatically execute a collection of your static files.
 The default attribute settings will also execute a restart of both servers.